trevorfitz0/Ravify/README.md

 Unfortunately, since the app uses Secret API Keys through Spotify's API, it's unable to be pulled down and run locally unless I give you the API keys.

-The project can be viewed at this link! https://ravify.vercel.app/
+The project can be viewed at this link! https://ravify.vercel.app/ I have submitted the project to become public through the Spotify API, currently you can only log in using 2 accounts, (Mine and a friends for testing).
+If you would like to see the site in action you can use the cypress tests as mentioned below or you can ask me to show you.

 A Spotify is REQUIRED to run this application, if you would like to see the app's functionality without one you can use the cypress tests.